AyeshaDunk/AyeshaDunk/README.md

 - 👋 Hi, I’m @AyeshaDunk
 - 👀 I’m interested in pedagogy and education
 - 🌱 I’m currently learning how to use GitHub :smirk:
-- 📫 Reach out to me via email: adunk@turing.ac.uk
+- 📫 Reach out to me via email:

 <!---
 AyeshaDunk/AyeshaDunk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.